 The second chord is the C chord.
 To make a C Chord, place your third finger on the third fret, of the A (fifth) string, the second finger goes on the second fret of the D (fourth) string, and the first finger goes on the first fret of the B (second) string.
 After that, what follows is to strum the entire strings except for the low E (sixth) string.

 Playing D Chord:

 The last chord is the D Chord.
 To make a D Chord, place the first finger on the second fret of the G (third) string, the second finger goes on the second fret of the high E (first) string, and the third finger on the third fret of the B (second) string.
 Consider strumming the entire strings except for the low E and the A strings.
 You have your D chord.

 It’s wise and highly recommendable to practice all the above-mentioned chords till the shapes memorized are achieved, then try deviating from shape to shape.
 It’s quite normal for your fingers to get tired and sore at that time, so don’t get frustrated.
 Also, if you feel like you need time to get the shapes down, take some days off to practice and then return to this page to continue with the strumming pattern with the chords.

 Strumming Pattern with the chords:

 Shifting in between chords smoothly is no laughing matter and could prove to be the hardest part of performing something of this nature.
-It is therefore, necessary to perform your strumming as even as possible, especially when switching your chords.
+It is, therefore, necessary to perform your strumming as even as possible, especially when switching your chords.
 It can also prove a smart move to take the strumming as slow as you require at first.
-There’s no need to rush in order to play fast, focusing on playing evenly and clean is the key thing here!
+There’s no need to rush in order to play fast, focusing on playing evenly and cleanly is the key thing here!